perfsonar/docs/release_candidates/5.0.0/_sources/install_config_first_time.rst.txt

 Your First Login
 ================
-*These steps apply for perfSONAR Toolkit ISO installation*
+*These steps apply for perfSONAR Toolkit installation*

 The first time you login to your Toolkit you will be prompted to create a user that can perform administrative actions via the web interface.